 The Great Hunger certainly destroyed the self-sufficiency of the Irish small peasantry and much besides.
-The language was almost destroyed and through this and the general devastation perhaps the bulk of Irish culture, much of it memorised rather than recorded on paper, was lost for
+The language was almost destroyed and through this and the general devastation perhaps the bulk of Irish culture, much of it memorised rather than recorded on paper, was lost for ever.
+But if the English thought that this would destroy Irish resistance to English rule, the opposite was true.
 Time after time, again and again starvation hits the headlines.
 Yet no matter how catastrophic the event, we never seem to get any nearer to stopping it once and for all.
 Why is that?
 Yet this inexcusable mass murder has not always been limited to the Third World, it has happened a lot closer to home...it's just that they never made a big thing of it in history because...well, it's a lot closer to home.